 There are other alternatives to disposing of household cooking oil down the sink:

-If you have a small amount of grease leftover in the pan, wipe it down with an absorbent paper towel and then throw it in your garbage bin bag.
+- Properly dispose a small amount of grease left over in the pan.
+Wipe it with an absorbent paper towel and throw it in your garbage bin.

-You can recycle your cooking oil and fats.
-Once you have finished using it, filter it and place it in a container or jar and leave it in the fridge to reuse.
+- You can recycle your cooking oil and fats.
+Once you have finished using it, filter it, place it in a sealable container or jar, and leave it in the fridge for reuse.
 You may also freeze it to make it last longer.

-For more significant amounts of oil, pour it into a sealable, non-recyclable container and toss it in the bin.
+- Pour more significant amounts of oil into a sealable, non-recyclable container and toss it in the recycling bin.

-If you reuse your cooking oil, make sure that it is filtered.
+- If you reuse your cooking oil, make sure that it is filtered.
 Remember to be mindful of other people’s dietary requirements.
-If a guest is a vegetarian, avoid using the fat you have cooked animal products in.
+If a guest is a vegetarian, avoid using the fat in which you have cooked animal products.

-Can You Dispose Of Cooking Oil In The Garden?
+Can You Throw Away Your Cooking Oil In The Garden?

 You can recycle cooking grease in your garden.
-You can mix it into your compost system but remember to use small amounts.
-It is best to use vegetable-based cooking fat, olive oil, or sunflower oil.
+Mix it into your compost system but remember to use small amounts.
+Using vegetable-based cooking fat, olive oil, or sunflower oil is best.

 Taking Care Of Your Drainage System

-Cooking oil disposal should be a part of our cleaning routine.
-It may be easier to dump oils and scraps down the sink but remember, fats and grease that are cooled down will become lodged inside the pipework.
+If you can’t find recycling centres, cooking oil disposal should be a part of our cleaning routine.
+It may be easier to dump deep frying oil and scraps down the sink but remember, fats and grease that are cooled down will become lodged inside the pipework.

-Food and other organic material and waste can create a smelly environment for your kitchen, so remember to place old oil for deep frying into garbage bags and dispose of in your garbage, or if you would like to reuse your oil, pour it into a sealed container and keep it stored it in the fridge or freezer to use at a later time.
+Food and other organic material and waste can create a smelly environment in your kitchen, so remember to place old oil for deep frying into garbage bags and dispose of it in your garbage, or if you would like to reuse your oil, pour it into a sealed container (airtight container) and keep it stored it in the fridge or freezer to use at a later time.

-There are many ways you can save your plumbing and ensure your pipework is working at its best.
-Develop a grease disposal system and dispose of your old cooking oils correctly and not down the pipes.
+There are many ways you can save your plumbing and ensure your pipework is working at its best through properly used cooking oil disposal.
+Develop a grease disposal system and correctly dispose of your old cooking oils, not down the pipes.